Russian submarine Kursk (K-141): Capabilities

-Kursk was part of Russia's Northern Fleet, which had suffered funding cutbacks throughout the 1990s.
+Kursk was part of Russia's Northern Fleet, which suffered funding cuts throughout the 1990s.
 Many of its submarines were anchored and rusting in Zapadnaya Litsa Naval Base, 100 km from Murmansk.
-Little work to maintain all but the most essential front-line equipment, including search and rescue equipment, had occurred.
+Little work to maintain all but the most essential front-line equipment, including search and rescue equipment, was performed.
 Northern Fleet sailors had gone unpaid in the mid-1990s.

 Deployments

 During her five years of service, Kursk completed only one mission, a six-month deployment to the Mediterranean Sea during the summer of 1999 to monitor the United States Sixth Fleet responding to the Kosovo crisis.
-This was due to a lack of funds for fuel.
 As a result, many of her crew had spent little time at sea and were inexperienced.

 Naval exercise and disaster

 Kursk joined the "Summer-X" exercise, the first large-scale naval exercise planned by the Russian Navy in more than a decade, on 10 August 2000.
 It included 30 ships including the fleet's flagship Pyotr Velikiy, four attack submarines, and a flotilla of smaller ships.
 The crew had recently won a citation for its excellent performance and had been recognized as the best submarine crew in the Northern Fleet.
-While it was on an exercise, Kursk loaded a full complement of combat weapons.
+While on an exercise, Kursk loaded a full complement of combat weapons.
 It was one of the few vessels authorized to carry a combat load at all times.